 Only a few blocks from the Cody home is the Lincoln County Historical Society Museum.
 Not only is the indoor museum chocked full with a wide variety of items, there are a number of outside buildings and displays to self-tour.
 One of the subjects prominently featured in the museum is “The Canteen” which was North Platte’s “24/7” effort back in World War II to provide free food and refreshments to all the thousands of U.S. soldiers that stopped there via rail transport.
 The display includes a video of this effort that was chronicled on CBS TV’s long-running feature, “Charles Kuralt On The Road.”
 It is a must-see stop.
 (For more info about the museum, see: http://npcanteen.tripod.com/canteen/lchm.html )

 Before leaving North Platte, we stopped at Cody Park to check out the free outdoor Railroad Museum.
 On display is one of the world’s largest steam locomotives.
 There is also a diesel-powered Union Pacific locomotive and train there, too.
 It was particularly interesting getting to walk through the inside of the old mail train cars.
-(To see some excellent pictures of the Union Pacific Challenger No. 3977 locomotive steam engine in Cody Park, see: http://www.trainweather.com/up3977.html )
+(To see a short video of the Union Pacific Challenger No. 3977 locomotive steam engine in Cody Park, see: https://www.youtube.com/watch?v=-GMxydWXjXs )